wallaby-rails/wallaby-rails/docs/view.md

 In short, a cell is a special [type partial](#type-partial) component in `rb` file format.

-For example, a custom type `markdown` is defined for show field `description` in `ProductDecorator`:
+For example, if a custom type `markdown` is defined for show field `description` in `ProductDecorator`:

 ```ruby
 class ProductDecorator < Admin::ApplicationDecorator